Crime syndicate unmasked Nightwing on live T.V. Currently tied up. Lex Luthor, Batman, Catwoman. Deathstroke, Sinestro, etc... are going to save him.

 Scarecrow said that Dick's willpower is second only to Batman.
 He was considered a candidate for Abin Sur's Green Lantern, which ended up going to Hal Jordan.
 He's resisted Scarecrow's fear toxin and at times resist mind control.

 He is a brilliant tactician and a strong leader.
 He has lead teams like the Teen Titans, the Justice League of America, and the Outsiders.
 Unlike Batman, he has exceptionally good people skills and may be one of the DC Universe's most effective leaders.
+During his time as Batman, Donna Troy asked him to be a Co Leader of the new Justice League she was forming.

 Like Bruce, Dick is an expert escapologist, escaping a maze before the Flash.
 He is a master of disguise, stealth, and is a master marksmen.
 He built his own Nightcar and Tech Glider.